NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Security Function Implementation for Comparison

-{\it Attestation:} The remote attestation can be requested anytime.
-First, the Verifier scans for visible Provers by sending the message ``hello".
-Once there is a Prover in the horizon responding with its ${\rm ID}_i$.
-The Verifier fetches Prover's information from the DB by indexing the ${\rm ID}_i$.
-Second, if the received ${\rm ID}_i$ matches one of that stored in the Verifier's DB, the Verifier instructs the Prover to perform attestation.
-In this context, the Prover performs a power cycling for memory banks {\it solely} corresponding to the FingerPrint zone\footnote{Each memory bank can be individually powered off by exploiting particular power control register---thus, enabling SRAM run-time fingerprinting.} to regenerate $\digamma_i$ under the enrolled ${\rm mask}_i$ on {\it run-time}.
-After confirming ready acknowledge from the Prover, the Verifier randomly generates a challenge/nonce ${\rm chal}$, and sends it to the Prover along with the address ${\rm addr}_{\ff}$ and the length ${\rm leng}_{\ff}$ of the target App code $\rm bin$ in Prover's memory.
-Meanwhile, the Verifier also loads the enrolled ${ \digamma'}_i$ from the DB.
-The Prover's response $ \rm resp$ is generated using Cipher-based Message Authentication Code (CMAC) through the noise-tolerant fingerprint ${ \digamma}_i$, detailed in Fig.~\ref{fig:dataFlow} in \textbf{Appendix}.
-The Verifier compares the received response $ \rm resp$ with locally calculated reference response $ {\rm resp}'$.
-The remote attestation is accepted if $ \rm resp$ and $ {\rm resp}'$ match, otherwise rejected.
+A remote attestation can be requested anytime.
+First, the Verifier scans for visible Provers by sending a ``hello" message.
+Once there is a Prover in the horizon responding with its unique identifier ${\bf id}$, the Verifier fetches the Prover's information (e.g., ${\bf F}$ and $\textbf{mask}$) from the secure database $\textbf{DB}$ by using the ${\bf id}$ as an index.
+Second, if the received ${\bf id}$ matches one of that stored in the Verifier's $\textbf{DB}$, the Verifier instructs the Prover to perform attestation---by sending the $\textbf{mask}$ and MAC $\textbf{tag}$ for Provers with no WORM memory, as in Fig.~\ref{fig:Protocol_transmit}.
+In this context, the Prover performs a power cycling of memory banks {\it solely} corresponding to the fingerprint zone\footnote{Each memory bank can be individually powered off by exploiting particular power control registers, thus enabling run-time SRAM fingerprinting.} and dynamically generates ${{\bf F}}_{i}$ following the steps described in Section~\ref{sec:secure_key_generation}.
+After confirming a ready acknowledgment from the Prover, the Verifier randomly generates a challenge (a nonce) ${\bf chal}$, and sends it to the Prover along with the address ${addr}$ and the ${length}$ of the target application program (App) code ${\bf bin}$ in the Prover's memory.
+The Prover's response ${\bf resp}'$ is generated using MAC computed with the noise-tolerant fingerprint ${{\bf F}}$.
+The Verifier compares the received response ${\bf resp}$ with a locally calculated reference response ${\bf resp}'$.
+The remote attestation is accepted if ${\bf resp}$ and $ {\bf resp}'$ match and rejected otherwise.

+If the Prover device implements WORM memory for storing a $\textbf{mask}$, the protocol can be simplified as shown in Fig.~\ref{fig:Protocol_WORM}; in our end-to-end demo implementation, we consider this simpler case, and describe the implementation details in Fig.~\ref{fig:dataFlow} in Appendix.~\ref{app:remAtt}.